raffareis/TheWhisperingSands/000_PossiblePuzzles.md

 ### The Door Guardian
-"I am the Keeper of Laughter, the Guardian of Joy," it intones in a voice as old as the ruins.
-"To pass through this door and lift the curse, you must bring light to these dark halls.
+"I am the Keeper of Laughter, the Guardian of Joy, To pass through this door and lift the curse, you must bring light to these dark halls.
 Tell me a tale that tickles the ribs, a jest that brings joy.
 Speak a joke that echoes with laughter through these ancient walls, and I shall grant you passage.
 Fail, and remain forever in the shadows of despair.
 Now, adventurer, make me laugh!"

 ## More Puzzles